Help Dog Diarrhea With These 5 Natural Remedies

 Unfortunately for our fluffy friends, they can't tell us when something is wrong, so we need to make sure that we know how to help them through these tough times.

 First things first: what has caused the upset tummy?
-Stress, diet change, an allergy or eating something they shouldn’t could all be the root of their doggy diarrhea.
-But, sometimes a runny stool could be an indicator for a larger, more sinister health problem: chronic disease, parasites or a viral/bacterial illness.
+Stress, diet change, an allergy, dietary indiscretion, or eating something they shouldn't could all be the root of your dog’s diarrhea.
+But, sometimes a runny stool could be an indicator for a larger, more sinister health problem: chronic disease, intestinal parasites, or a viral/bacterial illness.

 Dog Diarrhea: Is It Time To See The Vet?